Darth Maul: Rebels

-Twin Suns

 In the third season, Maul takes the Ghost's crew hostage and threatens to kill them unless Kanan and Ezra bring both the Sith and Jedi holocrons to him.
 Maul takes the crew to a remote base in the Outer Rim where he awaits Kanan and Ezra's arrival.
 He lures Kanan away from Ezra, and makes an attempt on his life.
 Afterwards, Maul and Ezra hazardously unite the holocrons, allowing them to see visions of their desires: Ezra sees images of a way to destroy the Sith, images including "twin suns", while Maul sees a vision of his own.
 Kanan begs Ezra to look away before he sees too much of the dark side, while Maul tells him to ignore Kanan and keep looking.
 Ezra heeds his master's words and breaks off the connection, which causes a great explosion.
 Maul escapes in the confusion, uttering, "He lives."

 Maul returns after finding the rebels' secret base.
 He tells Ezra that because the connection was severed, they got bits and pieces of each other's visions.
 After the holocrons were destroyed, Maul discovered another way to get the information he needed.
 He travels to Dathomir with Ezra, and recreates a Nightsister spell to temporarily meld his and Ezra's minds, which leads them to realize that they are both looking for Obi-Wan Kenobi.
 However, in return for the provided answers, the Nightsister spirits demand a sacrifice, and possess Kanan and Sabine Wren when they arrive to rescue Ezra.
 After escaping from them, Maul makes Ezra one final offer to become his apprentice, and leaves him behind to try and rescue his friends after he refuses.

 Eventually, in the "Twin Suns" episode, Maul tracks down Obi-Wan to Tatooine, but gets lost in the desert, and decides to use Ezra to lure his old nemesis out of hiding.
 His plan is ultimately successful as he tracks Ezra's movement, who came to find and warn Obi-Wan of Maul, until he is rescued by the Jedi Master.
 As Ezra is ushered away by Obi-Wan, Maul threatens his old enemy, and quickly deduces that he is not only hiding, but is protecting someone.
 Realizing that he cannot allow Maul to escape with this information, Obi-Wan ignites his lightsaber and prepares to duel Maul, who is swiftly defeated in a few strikes.
 As he lies dying in Obi-Wan's arms, Maul asks if the person he is protecting is the "Chosen One", and Obi-Wan replies that he is.
 Maul declares that this "Chosen One" will avenge them, and passes away.